 It's important not to let your toddler sleep in your bed or with you during the daytime - this can make it difficult for them to learn how to fall asleep on their own and may also lead to problems with bedwetting.

 If you need to comfort your child, try doing so in a chair next to their bed instead of in the bed itself, it helps them to learn how to relax and fall asleep on their own.

-9. Reward good behaviour with praise and positive attention
+9. Reward good behavior with praise and positive attention

 10. Be both patient and consistent